Bob Steinburg: 2018 Session

-This act was to increase the death benefit for law enforcement officer who are killed in the line of duty.
+This act was to increase the death benefit for law enforcement officers who are killed in the line of duty.

 2019 Session

 Steinburg worked on bonuses and high pay for prison employees during the session introducing bills that would allow some prison facilities to offer salary supplements up to $7,500 a year.
 He also questioned the trend of solitary confinement and its long-term dangers.
 Solitary confinement is a practice in which an inmate spends 22 to 24 hours a day alone in a cell roughly the size of a parking space.

 2020

 Steinburg beat Tess Judge in the November 2020 election.

 2021 session

 Steinburg is a big supporter of "Opportunity scholarships" for students to attend charter schools.

 2022

 In 2022 state legislative redistricting put him in the same district as Senator Norman Sanderson (R-Minnesott Beach).
 Steinburg faced Sanderson in the Republican primary and lost by a 10 point margin.
-Following his loss, Steinburg announced that he would resign his Senate seat on July 31, 2022 and would become a lobbyist.
+Following his loss, Steinburg announced that he would resign his Senate seat on July 31, 2022, and would become a lobbyist.